neilm813/example-robust-react-project-structure/README.md

 The `.env` files are ignored via the project's [.gitignore](./.gitignore) so it applies to both the `client` and `api` projects.

-`.env` files are for storing environment variables that may need to change between devs and environments (dev / prod).
-Some devs may have different test db names they need to use, and that may be different than the db name in prod for example.
+`.env` files are for storing environment variables that may need to change between developers and environments (dev / prod).
+Some developers may have different test db names they need to use, and that may be different than the db name in prod for example.

 [client env example](./src/client/.env.example) and [api env example](./src/api/.env.example) are files to guide collaborators on how to create their own `.env` file for these projects since the actual `.env` file is ignored.